Director, Office of Research Ethics and Integrity

 (b) Supervision of research students and staff

-An executive dean and assistant dean (research), together with a head of school, institute director or centre director, must ensure that each new research student and staff member is paired with a responsible and appropriately qualified supervisor or mentor.
+An executive dean and associate dean (research), together with a head of school, institute director or centre director, must ensure that each new research student and staff member is paired with a responsible and appropriately qualified supervisor or mentor.
 Supervisors of research students and staff must:

 - adhere to the standard for behaviour outlined in the QUT Staff Code of Conduct (B/8.1) and according to the Good Practice guidelines for Higher Degree Research Studies and Supervision at QUT